mikedurbin/wsls/readme.markdown

 * __uva-lib:wslsPBCore2IndexableSDep__: a service deployment that
   implements uva-lib:indexableSDef to generate a SOLR index document from a PBCore 2.0 record that is tailored to the WSLS project
+* __uva-lib:wslsScriptCModel__: a content model for WSLS anchor script objects.
+These must contain the PDF of the anchor script, a text representation of the script and a PNG thumbnail image of the scanned script.